 The Rising Need for Energy Resilience

 It’s no secret that data centers use massive amounts of power to function—requiring continual electricity to power and cool servers, storage, and backup technology.
-According to the International Energy Agency, 1% of all global electricity is currently used by data centers, and this percentage is expected to reach 20% by 2025.
+According to the International Energy Agency, 1% of all global electricity is currently used by data centers.
 With the recent spike in energy prices and a continuing global energy crisis, enterprises are tasked with addressing their data centers’ power utilization to contain costs and meet sustainability goals.

 The High Cost of Legacy Storage Infrastructure